hanhanwu/Hanhan_Applied_DataScience/README.md

   * [All the regressors that TPOT supports][10]
   * Different TPOT runs may result in different pipeline recommendations.
 TPOT's optimization algorithm is stochastic in nature, which means that it uses randomness (in part) to search the possible pipeline space.
   * <b>The suggestion here is:</b> Run TPOT multiple times with different random_state, narrow down to fewer models and do further evaluation (see below spot check pipeline).
 If the data size is large, try to reduce `population_size + generations × offspring_size`, `cv` and use `subsample`
+  * [Sample exported TPOT python file][13]
+* Spot-check Model Evaluation
+  * After you have a few list of models, you want to quickly check which one performs better.
+What I'm doing here is, for each model, use all the training data but with stratified kfold cross validation.
+Finally it evaluates the average score and the score variance.
+    * Some people think it's important to use bootstrap, which split the data into multiple folds and run on each fold or it will use different seeds to run the same model multiple times.
+I'm not using bootstrap here, because the first solution is similar to stratified kfold cross valiation, the second solution, I will use it when I have finalized 1 model, and use bootstrap to deliver the final evaluation results.

 [1]:https://www.analyticsvidhya.com/blog/2016/01/guide-data-exploration/